attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mms/README.md

             messageId = response.outboundMessageResponse.messageId;
         };

-2. ** Get the MMS status**
+2. ** Get the MMS status**.

-    You can check the status of an MMS message you have sent using the AttApiClient.MMS.mmsStatus method.
+    You can check the status of an MMS message you have sent using the AttApiClient.MMS.mmsStatus method:

         AttApiClient.MMS.mmsStatus(
 			{ id : messageId },